-Following these measures, some lessees have attempted to balance the obligations under their lease agreements by negotiating with lessors.
-Nevertheless, some others who have not reached an agreement have decided to go to court alleging the application of other more general contract law remedies, such as, in particular, the rebus sic stantibus clause
+Following these measures, some tenants have attempted to balance the obligations under their lease agreements by negotiating with landlords.
+Nevertheless, some others who haven't reached an agreement have decided to go to court alleging the application of other more general contract law remedies, such as, in particular, the rebus sic stantibus clause.